Kiosk Manufacturer Association About Us

 Members of KMA have a strong interest in standards like ADA, EMV, HIPAA, UL, and many more.
 We have an ADA committee with an ADA Working Group and we work towards being a standards-based association.
 We meet and communicate with the U.S. Access Board in Washington annually and review all types of the newest accessibility devices.

 Our initial mission is to:

 Clarify the many existing published standards, both U.S. and International as they pertain to self-service.
-We also help provide a self-service framework for new accessibility options such as Voice Command.
+We also help provide an achievable self-service framework for new accessibility options including unlegislated standards such as Voice Command.